opensearch-project/documentation-website/_query-dsl/term/wildcard.md

 # Wildcard query

 Use wildcard queries to search for terms that match a wildcard pattern.
+Wildcard queries support the following operators.

-Feature | Behavior
+Operator | Description
 :--- | :---
-`*` | Specifies all valid values.
+`*` | Matches zero or more characters.
-`?` | Specifies a single valid value.
+`?` | Matches any single character.

-To search for terms that start with `H` and end with `Y`:
+To search for terms that start with `H` and end with `Y`, use the following request:

 ```json
 GET shakespeare/_search